 Texas Tech University 2021-2022 Alumni Association New Faculty Award

-Dr. Merrin directs the Methodology, Adolescent Development, and Prevention (MAP) Lab, which focuses on translating rigorous research into actionable prevention and intervention strategies.
-The lab has produced 13 student-led publications and provides extensive mentorship opportunities for both undergraduate and graduate students.
+Dr. Merrin directs the Methodology, Adolescent Development, and Prevention (MAP) Lab, which is dedicated to translating rigorous developmental science into actionable, evidence-based prevention and intervention strategies.
+The lab emphasizes collaborative scholarship and has successfully produced 13 student-led peer-reviewed publications, providing comprehensive mentorship opportunities that support both undergraduate and graduate student scholarly development.

-Together, these efforts place Dr. Merrin’s work at the intersection of developmental science, prevention science, and methodological innovation, advancing knowledge while translating findings into meaningful strategies that foster healthy development for diverse youth populations.
+Collectively, these scholarly efforts position Dr. Merrin’s work at the critical intersection of developmental science, prevention science, and methodological innovation—advancing theoretical knowledge while simultaneously translating empirical findings into meaningful, practical strategies that foster healthy development across diverse youth populations.

-As an applied scholar committed to community impact, Dr. Merrin works with schools and community organizations serving at-risk youth, which includes serving on the board of directors at Elmcrest Children’s Center.
-His work addresses four fundamental questions: (1) What long-term processes influence healthy adolescent development?
-(2) When and for whom do these processes differ?
-(3) How do these processes interact?
-(4) How can findings inform prevention and intervention efforts?
+As an applied scholar deeply committed to community impact, Dr. Merrin collaborates actively with schools and community organizations serving vulnerable youth populations, including serving on the board of directors at Elmcrest Children’s Center.
+His integrated research program addresses four fundamental scientific questions: (1) What longitudinal processes influence healthy adolescent development?
+(2) When and for whom do these developmental processes operate differently?
+(3) How do individual and contextual processes interact dynamically over time?
+(4) How can empirical findings be effectively translated into prevention and intervention efforts that promote positive youth outcomes?

 Ph.D. in Educational Psychology, 2017